waxx567/Dell/Wayne McRae 3D portfolio/README.md

 **Folders:**
 basic - a simple application created using a CDN.
-A handy place for me to play with materials and textures. vite - the full application created using `npm create vite@latest`
+A handy place for me to play with materials and textures. vite - application created using `npm create vite@latest`

 ## Three.js Overview